 Ann Scott B.A., B.Ed., OCT- Principal

 Ann is the principal and owner of Hitherfield School.
 Trained in Reading, U.K., Ann taught for almost 20 years with the Halton District School Board before opening Hitherfield School in September 1991.
 Ann believes in a traditional approach to learning- strong numeracy ability, spelling tests, vocabulary development and an early introduction to phonics and reading- combined with a dynamic approach to ongoing studies that includes looking at the strengths and needs of the individual child, utilizing a wide range of learning materials and programs, and having highly skilled and committed teachers who demonstrate desire to be lifelong learners themselves through their own professional development.
-The mother of four children, Ann is keenly aware of the differences in individual children.
+The mother of four children and six grandchildren, Ann is keenly aware of the differences in individual children.
 She regularly looks over student’s exercise and workbooks to ensure that the program at Hitherfield remains strong and is meeting the needs of every child.

 Christine Cameron B.Sc., B.Ed., OCT – Vice Principal

 Christine has been with the school since 1992 and for the past five years as Vice-Principal.
-Christine is responsible for the every day running of the school.
+Christine is responsible for every day running of the school.
 She is a highly committed teacher and well- respected in the Hitherfield Community.
 Christine is patient and diligent with her pupils; she knows how to motivate.
 The mother of two children, Christine loves the outdoors and is the first to be outside cross-country skiing with her class when the snow permits.
 Christine believes whole-heartedly in the school’s philosophy of working one-on-one with children as frequently as possible.

 Karen Forbes B.A., B.Ed., OCT

 Karen has been the kindergarten teacher at Hitherfield for “many years.”
 Her patience and understanding make her the perfect teacher for our younger children.
-Karen is always willing to try new ideas, themes and approaches on her children.
-She is keenly aware of the differences in readiness and interests of very young children and we therefore have some children in Senior Kindergarten who are reading at Grade Two level, while others need a little longer.
+Karen is always willing to try new ideas, themes, and approaches on her children.
+She is keenly aware of the differences in readiness and interests of very young children and we, therefore, have some children in Senior Kindergarten who are reading at Grade Two level, while others need a little longer.
 Karen watches and encourages just at the right time.
-Similarly, in Math, some children will be completing double and triple- digit addition and subtraction while others will be working on basic addition and subtraction facts up to 20.
+Similarly, in Math, some children will be completing double and triple-digit addition and subtraction while others will be working on basic addition and subtraction facts up to 20.
 Karen assesses children and re-aligns programs throughout the Kindergarten year.
 She is quick to understand the needs and strengths of every child in her care and always agreeable to share daily happenings with parents.

 Kasey Lauda B.A., B.Ed., OCT